jobiols/odoo-addons/kpis_panel/README.rst

 KPIs Panel
 ==========

-This module adds a report to show wizard to add global discount on invoices based on a product
+This module adds a report to show some kpis

 Installation
 ============